 The dialog closes after you select a character.

-To emphasize some words or sentences you can use bold, italic, and underline font styles, or any combinations of them.
-The last button in the group clears all formatting for the selected text.
+To emphasize some words or sentences, you can use bold, italic, and underline font styles or any combination of them.
+The last button in this group clears all formatting for the selected text.

-To change a font: select a text in the area, click the Font drop-down list, and select a new font.
-The Custom Fonts topic discusses how to add custom fonts to Customer's Canvas.
+To change a font, select a text in the area, click the Font drop-down list, and then select a new font.
+The Custom Fonts topic discusses how you can add custom fonts to Customer's Canvas.

-To change a font size: select a text in the area, click the Size drop-down list, and select a value (in points).
-Also, you can type in your own value of the font size.
+To change a font size, select a text in the area, click the Size drop-down list, and then select a value (in points).
+Also, you can type your own value of the font size.